to help you

 Clarity First provides a ‘go to’ framework that helps you clarify your thinking before communicating in any situation.

-We see good communication as an outcome of clear thinking, rather than the other way around.
+We see good communication as an outcome of clear thinking, that emerges as a result of a simple and repeatable process.

 This means no more drafting long papers or PowerPoints and then iterating endlessly on them, but rather using a structured technique to map your ideas onto a single page, socialise it and only then prepare your final piece of communication with speed.